openmfe/website/src/pages/development/performance.md

 Being resourceful is a trade-off with convenience.
 There are great technologies that make developers more effective and which reduce risk and mental load.
 But at the same time, they can add a lot of overhead to the software.

-- **Frameworks** that are designed single-page applications can be used as stand-alone modules as well.
+- **Frameworks** that are designed for single-page applications can be used for stand-alone modules as well.
 But often they add a lot of features to your code that is unnecessary in that context.
 Also, the architectural design decisions and trade-offs are made for stand-alone use cases.
+If you use a framework at all, use one that is lightweight and fit for purpose, such as [Lit](https://lit.dev/).

 - There are tons of **libraries** that you can build into your project which solve a problem in an elegant way that might otherwise take hours or days to code yourself.
 However, many libraries suffer from feature creep, and you might be using only a few percent of the code that now is built into your project.
 Adding a library to a project, especially if it becomes a runtime dependency, needs to be a very conscious decision.